XJi/Fake-or-Fact/README.md

 A News Analyzer to detect fake news

 ### prerequisite libraries
-if using RandomTree.py, RandomForest.py, genCrossValid.py, then Numpy is required
+if using RandomTree.py, RandomForest.py, genCrossValid.py, then Numpy is required (Numpy v1.11.1)